TheOnly8Z/combine_evo/README.md

 #### Equipment

-**Riot Shield**: See-through shield held with the left arm.
-Despite its frail appearance, it can withstand most conventional projectiles and melee attacks.
-Fortunately, it is far too bulky to humans to use it together with firearms, so Riot Metro-Police are armed with Stun Batons instead.
+**Riot Shield**: Lightweight shield used on the off-hand alongside standard Stun Batons.
+Blocks most bullets and melee attacks, but can be destroyed with enough damage.
+- Damaging the shield may cause the shield user to flinch.
+The stronger the attack, the more likely this happens.
+- Shotguns are especially effective at shattering the shield, while melee weapons are very ineffective.

 #### Tactics
 Riot Metro-Police behave the same as their regular counterparts.